h2zero/NimBLE-Arduino/docs/Improvements_and_updates.md

 otherwise wasted retrieving and allocating attributes the user application is not interested in.
 <br/>

+NimBLEClient::connect() can now be called without an address or advertised device parameter.
+This will connect to the
+device with the address previously set when last connected or set with NimBLEDevice::setPeerAddress().

 # General
 To reduce resource use all instances of std::map have been replaced with std::vector.